This page contains information for (in order):

 One essential care partner can be with the patient while in the Emergency Department.
 If the patient being treated is in the main area, the care partner will be provided an arm band so that they can have in/out privileges.
 Within the sub-acute area, space requirements for physical distancing is difficult to maintain and the care partner may need to wait in a Waiting Area.
 The exceptions to this are:

 - Patient is under the age of 18 or over the age of 70

 - Potential loss of life or limb

 - Patients with language barrier, cognitive disability or a disability related to vision, hearing, speech

 - At the request of the clinical team

 - Patient is waiting for the results of a COVID swab

 - Patient is in isolation between COVID swab #1 and COVID swab #2

 If you cannot book an appointment because of these conditions, consider scheduling a Virtual Visit (above - Zoom or FaceTime) with your loved one.

-You may park in Lot #2 (by the Main Entrance and Emergency).
-The D entrance is for patients seeking outpatient consultation and treatments.
+You may park in Lot #2 (by the Main Entrance and Emergency) and Lot #4 (by Wing D entrance).
+When calling for your visit, ask which entrance is best for you.
 See parking rates and options for longer term parking